TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 6 Go Global in minutes, 24regions, deploy code straith away.

 Usecases
-Cloud Bursting: burst temp, into a cloud
+Cloud Bursting: burst temp, data workloads into a cloud Cloud backup/archive
-Cloud backup/archive
 Streaming Data & analytics, easy to setup services to collect and analize data.
 Serverless workflows are easy to build and run as Lambda Functions